Heather Rose: Novels

-Four of Rose's adult novels have been set in Tasmania – Bruny, White Heart, The Butterfly Man, and The River Wife.
+Five of Rose's adult novels have been set in Tasmania – A Great Act of Love, Bruny, White Heart, The Butterfly Man, and The River Wife.
 The Museum of Modern Love is set in New York.

 Rose's first adult novel, White Heart, was published in 1999 by Transworld.
 It tells the story of two children growing up in Tasmania.
 One of them becomes involved in the Native American ritual of sun dancing and the other becomes a Tasmanian tiger hunter.
 Murray Waldren in The Australian said: "Spirituality permeates Heather Rose's first novel, White Heart, as much as the past haunts it.
 This story is a complex of interwoven, sometimes chimeric themes...A-class debut."

 Rose's second novel, The Butterfly Man, was published by UQP in 2005, It recounts the story of Lord Lucan the British Peer who disappeared from his family home in London after the murder of the family nanny in 1974.
 It is set in Hobart, Tasmania.
 The Butterfly Man won the Davitt Award for Crime Fiction Novel of the Year in 2006, was shortlisted for the Nita B Kibble Award, and longlisted for the International IMPAC Dublin Literary Award in 2007.

 The River Wife, Rose's third novel for adults, was published in 2009 by Allen & Unwin and described as "a beautiful, modern fable about the price we pay for love – a magical and original novel".

 It is set in the central highlands of Tasmania and has received significant acclaim from reviewers and readers where it has been hailed for the beauty of its storytelling.
 An abridged version of The River Wife was broadcast on Radio National in 2010.

 Rose has said of her first three novels: "I am passionately Tasmanian and my family has lived here many generations.
 I think of this book (The River Wife) as the third in a trilogy of books that dives into the Tasmanian landscape.
 The first—White Heart—is a sweeping view of the island told through the lens of childhood.
 The second—The Butterfly Man—dives closer into the seasons and landscape of Mt Wellington, the mountain that is the backdrop to Hobart.
 And The River Wife dives even more deeply into the central highlands, the very heart of Tasmania, and finds there a story, a myth, a fable that is uniquely Tasmanian.
 Perhaps it is no surprise that is it also a love story.